gotthardp/rabbitmq-coap-pubsub/README.md

 Please make sure that both `rabbitmq_lvc` and `rabbitmq_coap_pubsub` are installed.

 ### RabbitMQ Configuration
+To enable access via the plain CoAP (without authentication) you need to create the user "anonymous" with desired access rights.

 To change the default settings you may add the `rabbitmq_coap_pubsub` section to your [RabbitMQ Configuration](https://www.rabbitmq.com/configure.html).